University of Massachusetts Minuteman Marching Band: 2018-Present

 After performing in the 2018 Tournament of the Roses Parade, the UMMB had successful fall 2018 and fall 2019 seasons featuring performances in 2018 New England Patriots games, the National Collegiate Marching Band Festival, MICCA, and hosting Band Days each year.
-In 2018, 1812 Overture was the featured woodwind piece and in 2019, Festive Overture (Shostakovich).
+In 2018, The Firebird was the featured woodwind piece and in 2019, Festive Overture (Shostakovich).
 2018 was also the last season that "Roll Down the Field" would be played in pre-game.
 2019 also featured a percussion feature of Gloria Estefan's "Get on Your Feet" / "Conga", and an arrangement of Sondheim's "Send In the Clowns".

 The entire fall 2020 season including band camp was canceled due to the ongoing global COVID-19 pandemic.
 UMass moved classes online and the UMMB was not able to hold in person rehearsals or performances for the first time in over 100 years.
 In fall 2020, the UMMB held a virtual band day and virtual multibands performance.
 Starting Spring 2021, the UMMB was able to hold spring marching band outdoor rehearsals a few nights a week.
 These rehearsals complied with Social distancing guidelines regarding the ongoing pandemic by splitting the band up into sectionals every rehearsal.

 In late May 2021, alumnus Ian Hale was announced the new Associate Director and head of percussion of the Minuteman Marching Band, replacing Thom Hannum after 40 years.
 Thom Hannum will still continue in a part-time role with the Minuteman Band.